Tombarr/kaios-dev-blog/content/posts/ssl-certificate.md

 ![Untrusted Connection Warning on KaiOS](/img/ssl-error.png "KaiOS screenshot of anchor.fm with expired LE root certificate")

 As a developer, this means that XMLHttpRequest and Fetch requests to hosts using LE certificates will silently fail with no catchable error.

+### Sectigo USERTrust RSA

+In [October 2025](https://www.sectigo.com/resource-library/changes-to-root-ca-hierarchies-and-trust-status), Sectigo migrated all certificate issuance from its "legacy" multi-purpose Root CAs to modern single-purpose Root CAs.
+Similar to Let's Encrypt, legacy roots such as COMODO and USERTrust lost trust in KaiOS.
+Unlike Let's Encrypt, KaiOS Technologies has not published an update via the KaiStore to fix this.
+That means **Sectigo SSL certificates should not be used on KaiOS 2.5**.

+### Recommended Certificate Authorities (CA)

+KaiOS itself hosts APIs on Amazon Web Services (AWS), leveraging [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) for SSL certificates and serving traffic via AWS Cloudfront.
+Cloudflare and Google Trust Services (GTS) are also still supported.
+It's best to use certificates issued by these providers, and fortunately these CAs typically offer certificates at no cost.

+## Certificate Detection

 Fortunately, while XHR does not expose the necessary error messages, it is possible to detect invalid SSL Certificates on KaiOS using `mozTCPSocket`.
 The function below returns a `Promise` that resolves to `true` when the `SecurityCertificate` is thrown.

 ```js
 // @returns [Promise<Boolean|null>] True if the host has an invalid SSL certificate